ulricheck/Oculus/README.md

 The splice files in the samples folder can be run with the splice standalone command line tool.

-Some samples might require the RazerHydra extension, which is also available as a public repository.
+Some samples might require the RazerHydra or the XBox extension, which are also available as public repositories.

 license
 ==========